ibm-cloud-docs/openshift/openshift_encrypt.md

 {: shortdesc}

 1. Complete the [prerequisite steps](#kms_prereqs) to create a KMS instance and root key.
-2. From the [Clusters](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external} console, select the cluster that you want to enable encryption for.
+2. From the [{{site.data.keyword.openshiftshort}} clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, select the cluster that you want to enable encryption for.
 3. From the **Overview** tab, in the **Summary > Key management service** section, click **Enable**.
 If you already enabled the KMS provider, click **Update**.
 4. Select the **Key management service instance** and **Root key** that you want to use for the encryption.<p class="important">During the enablement, you might not be able to access the Kubernetes master such as to update YAML configurations for deployments.</p>
 5. Click **Enable** (or **Update**).